timhugh/bujo/README.md

 ]
 ```

-The key here is that non-interactive tasks like `bujo now` don't reveal at all, and interactive tasks like `bujo search` will auto-close which makes them feel like a picker modal.
+The key here is that non-interactive tasks like `bujo spread` don't reveal at all, and interactive tasks like `bujo search` will auto-close which makes them feel like a picker modal.

 Then in `~/.config/zed/keymap.json` (note that I use `,` as a leader key, adjust to your tastes):